gregives/gregives.co.uk/contents/projects/tv-remote.md

 ---
 title: TV Remote
+titleShort: ''
 date: 2018-12-01
-image: /assets/images/dynamic/tv-remote/unphone.jpg
+image: "/assets/images/dynamic/tv-remote/unphone.jpg"
-description: >-
-  Firmware for the unPhone, a souped-up ESP32 with an LCD touchscreen, to control televisions from a number of manufacturers.
+description: Firmware for the unPhone, a souped-up ESP32 with an LCD touchscreen, to control televisions from a number of manufacturers.
 tags:
 - C++
 - unPhone
 - ESP32
 - Arduino
 - Internet of Things
 - Infrared remote

 ---
 During my third year of university, I undertook a module on the Internet of Things.
 As part of this module, we were tasked to create a piece of firmware for the [unPhone](https://unphone.net/the-unphone/).

 > The unPhone is an IoT development platform from the University of Sheffield, Pimoroni and BitFIXit that builds on one of the easiest and most popular networked microcontrollers available, the ESP32.